Charles M. Wetherill: Biography

-Born in Philadelphia, Pennsylvania in 1825, Wetherill was the son of Charles and Margaret.
+Born in Philadelphia, Pennsylvania, in 1825, Wetherill was the son of Charles and Margaret.
 He graduated from the University of Pennsylvania in 1845 and received a Ph.D. in organic chemistry from the University of Giessen in 1848.
-On March 5, 1871, he died in Bethlehem, Pennsylvania and was buried in the family plot at Laurel Hill Cemetery in Philadelphia.
+On March 5, 1871, he died in Bethlehem, Pennsylvania, and was buried in the family plot at Laurel Hill Cemetery in Philadelphia.

 He worked as a chemist, eventually becoming a chemistry professor at Lehigh University.
 He also studied minerals, illuminating gas, adipocere, foods, and other products.
 He married Mary Benbrdige in 1856.

 In 1851, he was elected to the American Philosophical Society.
 In 1853, he opened a chemical laboratory for his private instruction and analysis and was awarded an honorary M.D. by New York Medical College.
 In 1862, President Abraham Lincoln appointed Wetherill the first chemist for the Chemical Division in the new Department of Agriculture.
 This small group eventually evolved into the Food and Drug Administration.

 Wetherill tried to improve the wine industry, fertilizers and other products, and he began investigating the adulteration of agricultural products.
 He also studied geology, including the flexible sandstone Itacolumite.
-He made a chemical analysis of whitesulfur water, and in 1860, he published the treatise, The Manufacture of Vinegar.
+He made a chemical analysis of white sulfur water, and in 1860, he published the treatise, The Manufacture of Vinegar.
 He was the author of several books.